 In business, you could be a freelancer or self-employed.
 Or a business owner wanting to excel in networking.
 You might be wanting to stand out in a resume or pitching situation.
 Perhaps you want to improve your communication in the workplace.

-There are many types of emails you could write across your life in business and as an employee, or for your side-hustle dream project.
-To help you out, most email types you could need appear below.
+There are many business email types you could write across your life as an employee, for your side-hustle dream project, or in business.

 See an opportunity to appreciate or thank someone?
 Appreciation emails are longer, more detailed, and describe a project.
 On the other hand, thank you notes are short and specific for a job well done, help at work, a client referral, or contain a business tip.
 On the last point, this can also take the form of a saying.
 I once saw a colleague thrilled to bits on receipt of an email from a previous boss with this inside his thank you message:

 “Thanks for all your hard work; this quote always reminds me of the difference you made to us all.”

 You can personalize these messages from the start by using their name and briefly describe their help to you and why you are grateful.

 “Hi Grant, thanks for providing the coupon name WIREDFORSOUND for the introductory offer.
 It certainly suits the promotion!
 Well done for this.
 Regards, Lydia.”

 It is worthwhile writing emails like this regularly to people who helped you in business or at work.
 Encouragement and praise motivate people because they feel valued.
 Read here for more sample thank you emails to send to colleagues.

 When applying for jobs, an email note and attached resume can be enough, but many still include a cover letter document.
 These address more detailed job application requirements or help you to cover more ground.